NCAA champion Sam Chelanga finds new purpose as Army officer

 |0

-This work, NCAA champion Sam Chelanga finds new purpose as Army officer [Image 4 of 4], by Alun Thomas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NCAA champion Sam Chelanga finds new purpose as Army officer, by Alun Thomas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT